By J. L. Starkey

 My sisters and several other family members share this strange aversion to bees, wasps, and hornets.
 We all figured it was the family curse.
 And it was, until Jesse Bascom Rowe came along.

 Just who was this third-great-grandfather of mine?
 He raised my great-great-grandfather, the unforgettable Morris B., so he had to be stubborn, opinionated, and fearless.
 But why did he start his life over at age 63?
-What made him decide to sell everything in Ohio so that he could start from scratch in Missouri?
+Why did he decide to sell everything in Ohio and start from scratch in Missouri?

 Was there a story hiding in those beehives?